wanhive/hub/docs/INSTALL.md

 wanhive -to -n 0
 ```

-Run few "well-known" overlay hubs as bootstrap nodes.
+Run few (ideally three or more) "well-known" overlay hubs as bootstrap nodes in a cluster.
 If multiple bootstrap nodes are desired, then start them in succession to avoid network partitioning.

 Restart all the other overlay hubs.
 Overlay hubs will automatically organize themselves into a structured overlay network.
 Overlay hubs can join and leave the network at any time.